 One way in which colons are particularly useful for academic writing is that they’re able to introduce long quotations, such as the following:

-There are many rules to including quotations, however, with some arguing that the quoted material should be on a new line, separately indented and without quotation marks (“) – unlike the example we’ve provided (see our short course on quoting for more information).
+There are many rules to including quotations, however, with some arguing that the quoted material should be on a new line, separately indented and without quotation marks (“) – unlike the example we’ve provided (see our short reader on quoting for more information).
 Whichever format you follow, be consistent, and remember that when using a colon to introduce a longer quotation, a short piece of text such as ‘as Smith (2010) said:’ should also be included.

 Function 8: Providing Emphasis: